CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 ### Listening tests
 The systems included in the listener test will be selected using criteria such as the originality of the system or selection by a pilot listener test.
 Listeners will be asked to transcribe some short extracts as well as rating longer ones for quality and intelligibilty, probably on a scale.

+{/*

 ## Evaluation

-Participants will be asked to submit a signal per song-listener pair, this will correspond to a 15 seconds segment from a random part the song.
+Participants will be asked to submit two signals per song-listener pair: a segment of 15-20 seconds corresponding to a verse or chorus of a song, and a smaller segment corresponding a lyric phrase for transcription.
+Both segments may not correspond to the same part of the song.
+That is, the small segment may be a phrase from the first verse and the 15-20 second segment may correspond to a chorus or verse 2.

-The segment will be scored for quality and intelligibility.
+The first segment will be scored for quality and intelligibility.
 For intrusive metrics the reference will be the original signal with the corresponding amplification applied.
+The second segment will be score for transcription using the original text lyrics as reference.

-The system will be evaluated for quality and intelligibility using objective metrics and by a listener panel.
+The system will be evaluated for quality and intelligibility using a series of objective metrics.
-For objective evaluation, audio quality will be scored using HAAQI [[3]](#refs).
+Audio quality will be scored using HAAQI [[3]](#refs), HAAQI-Net [[4]](#refs), and an audio quality metric we are developing.
-Intelligibility will be scored as the ratio of correctly transcribe words using Whisper ASR model `base.en`.
+Intelligibility will be scored using Word Error Rate (WER) and other metrics such as Singing Adapted STOI [[5]](#refs).
+Note that this is not an exhaustive list of the metrics we will use, and we may not use some of the metrics mentioned above.
-As most of these metrics have never been tested under the challenge conditions, systems will be scored but not ranked.
+The definitive list will be published in July with the launch of the challenge.
+As most of these metrics have never been tested under challenge conditions, systems will be scored but not ranked.
 Therefore, the systems included in the listener test will be selected using criteria, which can include the originality of the system or selection by a pilot listener test.

 ### Listener Test

-In the listener test, listeners will be presented with the same segments and perform the same evaluations:
+In the listener test, listeners will be presented with the same both segments and perform the same three evaluations:
-1. Score the Audio Quality of the 15 second segment.
+1. Score the Audio Quality of the 15-20 second segment.
-2. Score the Intelligibility of the 15 second segment.
+2. Score the Intelligibility of the 15-20 second segment.
 3. Transcribe the lyrics of the smaller segment.

 The audio quality and intelligibility scores will be weighted using the same &alpha; used in the processing.
 However, the listener panel will not know what was the expected &alpha; for that sample.

+*/}

 ### References
 <a name="refs"></a>